Larry Estes

-Lawrence G. "Larry" Estes (born December 9, 1946) is an American former professional football player who was a defensive end in the National Football League (NFL).
+Lawrence G. Estes (born December 9, 1946) is an American former professional football player who was a defensive end in the National Football League (NFL).
 He played college football for the Alcorn A&M Braves (now Alcorn State).

 Estes was born in Louisville, Mississippi, where he attended Louisville High School.
 One of few NAIA players to have been drafted by the NFL, Estes was the Saints 8th pick in the 1970 draft.